Yutaka Ikeuchi

-Yutaka Ikeuchi (池内 豊, Ikeuchi Yutaka) is a former Japanese football player and manager.
-He played for Japan national team.
+Yutaka Ikeuchi (池内 豊, Ikeuchi Yutaka) is a former Japanese football player and manager who is currently the head coach of the Vietnam national under-18 team.
+He appeared 8 times for the Japan national team between 1983 and 1985.

 Club career

-Ikeuchi was born in Aichi Prefecture on August 25, 1961.
+Ikeuchi was born in Aichi Prefecture on 25 August 1961.
 After graduating from high school, he joined his local club, the Toyoda Automatic Loom Works in 1980.
 In 1981, he moved to the Japan Soccer League club Fujita Industries.
 In 1981, the club won the championship of the Japan Soccer League.
 In 1990, the club was relegated to Division 2.
 In 1992, the club won the championship in Division 2 and joined the new Japan Football League.
 In 1993, the club won the championship and was promoted to the J1 League, which started in 1994.
 However, he retired in 1993, and never played in the J.League.

 National team career

-On February 12, 1983, Ikeuchi debuted for Japan national team against Syria.
+On 12 February 1983, Ikeuchi debuted for Japan national team against Syria.
 He played at 1984 Summer Olympics qualification and 1986 World Cup qualification.
 He played 8 games for Japan until 1985.

 Coaching career

 In 2007, Ikeuchi became the manager for Japan U-17 national team.
 He managed at 2009 U-17 World Cup.

+In February 2025, he was appointed as the technical advisor for the Vietnam U-17 national team.
+He was later named as the head coach of Vietnam U-18 in August 2025 for the 2025 Seoul EOU Cup.